bendr/bender/spec/processing-model.md

   same as *E*, with the exception of the `id` attribute which is not rendered.
   The children of *E* are then rendered into *E’*.
 * A child component is rendered by the component rendering rule.
+* A Bender attribute node *A* is rendered by setting an attribute on the target element *E*.
+The local name and namespace URI of the attributes are given by the corresponding properties of *A*.
+The value of the attribute is a concatenation of the renderings of the child nodes.
 * A Bender text node *T* is rendered by appending a new text node with the text content of *T* to the target element *E*.
 This differs from a regular text node only in the fact that a Bender text node may have an identifier so that it can be referred to by watches, as described below.
+Note that if *T* is a child of a Bender attribute node *A*, then instead of a DOM text node, a string is built.
 * A content slot *S* with identifier *I* is rendered according to the contents of the view stack.
 Let *j* be the index of the first component in the view stack such that *j* > *i* and component *C<sub>j</sub>* has a view